MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

   WITH (SIZE = '3xsmall');
 ```

-The headers can then be queried as any other column of the message.
+Headers can be queried as any other column in the source:

 ```sql
 SELECT